Direct covariance matrix estimation with compositional data: Numerical experiments

-To estimate $\mbOmega_*$, we consider multiple methods.
-All methods but \eqref{eq:covEstimator} estimate $\Omega^*_{(1)}, \dots, \Omega^*_{(4)}$ separately.
+To estimate $\mbOmega ^{*}$, we consider multiple methods.
+All methods but~\eqref{eq:covEstimator} estimate $\Omega ^{*}_{(1)}, \dots , \Omega ^{*}_{(4)}$ separately.
 Specifically, we use the method of \citet{cao2016large} with adapative soft-thresholding, \texttt{COAT}, and use the method of \citet{fang2015cclasso}, \texttt{cclasso}.
-We also use an oracle estimator, \texttt{Oracle}, which is the adapatively soft-thresholded sample covariance matrix of each $\log(W_{(h)1}), \dots, \log(W_{(h)n_{(h)}})$.
+We also use an oracle estimator, \texttt{Oracle}, which is the adaptively soft-thresholded sample covariance matrix of each $\log (W_{(h)1}), \dots , \log (W_{(h)n_{(h)}})$.
 This is an oracle method in the sense that we do not have access to the underlying abundances in practice.
-Finally, we consider two versions of our method, \texttt{MCC} and \texttt{MCC-H}, where \texttt{MCC} is short for multiple compositional covariance.
-The estimator $\texttt{MCC}$ is defined in \eqref{eq:covEstimator}, whereas $\texttt{MCC-H}$ is \eqref{eq:SingleCovEstimator} with a separate tuning parameter $\lambda$ chosen for each $h \in [H].$ The method \texttt{MCC-H} estimates the covariances separately, but using a version of our criterion.
-Including both \texttt{MCC} and \texttt{MCC-H} serves to illustrate to what degree the improvement in performance is driven by the loss function versus the sharing of sparsity patterns across the fibers of $\mbOmega_*.$
+Finally, we consider two versions of our method, \texttt{SCC} and \texttt{SCC-H}, where \texttt{SCC} is short for \underline{s}parse \underline{c}ompositional \underline{c}ovariance matrices.
+The estimator $\texttt{SCC}$ is defined in~\eqref{eq:covEstimator}, whereas $\texttt{SCC-H}$ is~\eqref{eq:SingleCovEstimator} with a separate tuning parameter $\lambda $ chosen for each $h \in [H]$.
+The method \texttt{SCC-H} estimates the covariances separately, but using a version of our criterion.
+Including both \texttt{SCC} and \texttt{SCC-H} serves to illustrate to what degree the improvement in performance is driven by the loss function versus the sharing of sparsity patterns across the fibers of $\mbOmega ^{*}$.

-To assess the performance of each method, we measure the average (over $H$ populations and 50 independent replications) Frobenius norm error and $L_1$ matrix-norm error of the estimated covariance matrices on the correlation scale.
+To assess the performance of each method, we measure the average (over $H$ populations and 50 independent replications) Frobenius norm error and $L_{1}$ matrix norm error of the estimated covariance matrices on the correlation scale.
 We use the correlation scale because \texttt{cclasso} was designed specifically for correlation matrix estimation.
-We provide both Frobenius norm and $L_1$ matrix-norm error on the covariance scale in the Supplementary Material.
+Relative performances under both Frobenius norm and $L_{1}$ matrix norm error on the covariance scale are similar and thus relegated to the Appendix.

 We also measure true positive (TPR) and true negative rates (TNR) for each method so that we may assess the recovery of nonzero correlations.
-Given an estimate of $\mbOmega_*$, $\widehat\mbOmega$, TPR and TNR are defined as, respectively,
+Given an estimate of $\mbOmega ^{*}$, $\widehat{\mbOmega}$, TPR and TNR are defined as, respectively,